Two Apple MacBook Pro models to get Mini-LED in late 2021

 - Watch out Zoom, WhatsApp Desktop just got a big update

 So, what does it mean for the Apple MacBooks?
-Well, more peppy screen performance to start: Mini-LED technology gives more vivid rear lighting, alongside better color reproduction, more discernible image detail, and greater contrast and dynamic range to boot.
+Well, more peppy screen performance to start: Mini-LED technology provides vivid rear lighting, alongside better color reproduction, more discernible image detail, and greater contrast and dynamic range to boot.

-Owing to the havoc caused by Covid-19, the rumor mill has had ample time to churn out various unconfirmed reports around the new technology, some suggesting that the Apple 14-inch MacBook Pro will abandon the Touch Bar, and bring back MagSafe and other ports that Apple decided to drop, including the HDMI port and SD slot.
+Owing to the havoc caused by Covid-19, the rumor mill has had ample time to churn out various unconfirmed reports around the new technology, some suggesting that the Apple 14-inch MacBook Pro will abandon the Touch Bar, and bring back MagSafe and other ports that Apple decided to drop, including the HDMI port and SD card slot.
+That's good news for those who don't like owning various external adapters.

-It’s commensurate with other rumors that Apple wants to replace the Lightning Port on its handsets, possibly with a MagSafe connection with curved pins, rendering the current MagSafe setup found on the Apple iPhone 12, including the iPhone 12 mini, Apple iPhone 12 Pro, and Apple iPhone 12 Pro Max, as a place to connect external accessories.
+It’s commensurate with other rumors that suggest Apple is set to replace the Lightning Port on its mobile handsets, possibly with a MagSafe connection with curved pins, rendering the current MagSafe setup found on the Apple iPhone 12, including the Apple iPhone 12 mini, Apple iPhone 12 Pro, and Apple iPhone 12 Pro Max, as a place to connect external accessories.

 If you can't wait until then, we've got the best cheap MacBook Pro deals and the best cheap MacBook Air deals to help you traverse the often confusing macOS landscape.
-We'll update as and when we know more across the two models.
-Stay tuned at T3.
+We'll update as and when we know more across the two new Mini-LED Apple MacBook Pro models.
+As always, T3 has got you covered.

 Source: Macworld UK